ocrosby/notes/diagrams/index.md

 # Diagrams

+## Tools

+- Mermaid
+- PlantUML
+- HackerDraw

+What is important to me?

+- Easy to use
+- Easy to read
+- Easy to maintain
+- Must integrate easily with Markdown on GitHub
+- Must be able to generate diagrams from code

 Diagrams is a python package that allow you to create diagrams as code.

 It was inspired by the original [diagrams](